Interview by Tina Gorjanc

 I would say the ‘intellectual’ process was purely technical, and how I made the piece – which is using object-oriented programming.
 Presence is not always intellectually understood it has a lot to do with sensitivity, experience and consciousness.

 I started paying attention to almost everything – I noticed how plants, animals and people would be affected by the presence of each other.
 When we observe life existentially, we realise every form of life is already in constant communication – as everything is interdependent – it is just a matter of us being conscious of these moments.

 Hence this project is a result of my explorations into how coding (in particular, object-oriented programming) could embody the seemingly abstract idea of presence – I made different clusters of objects and have them interact with or react to the presence of each other to create forms and colours that were unpredictable.

 Solitude or loneliness, how do you spend your time alone?

-I have a dedicated time every day that I spend alone for my yogic practices.
-Apart from that I enjoy simply observing life and nature without the filter of my thoughts and mind, which is often difficult to do.
+I have dedicated time every day that I spend alone for my yogic practices.
+Apart from that, I enjoy simply observing life and nature without the filter of my thoughts and mind, which is often difficult to do.